mirage/mirage-www/tmpl/blog/introducing-functoria.md

 ## Configuration

-For people unfamiliar with mirage, the `mirage` tool handles configuration of mirage unikernel by reading an OCaml file describing the various pieces and dependencies of the project.
+For people unfamiliar with MirageOS, the `mirage` tool handles configuration of mirage unikernels by reading an OCaml file describing the various pieces and dependencies of the project.
 Based on this configuration it will use [opam][] to install the dependencies, handle various configuration tasks and emit a build script.

-A very simple configuration file look like this:
+A very simple configuration file looks like this:

 ```
 open Mirage